okreng/risk_learning/README.md

 ------------------------Project Description----------------------------

+##risk_graph.py
+risk_graph file defines Four classes:
+RiskGraph
+Edge
+EdgeSet
+Territory - which contains the names of all edge territories, name, territory id, number of troops, and player id

+##risk_game.py
+risk_game file takes the graph and makes it into a game, adding an initialization, players, actions, and a win condition

 ##risk_env.py
-risk_env file defines two classes:
-Territory - which contains the names of all edge territories, name, territory id, number of troops, and player id env - the environment which defines the states, actions, rewards, and transition function for any given board
+risk_env takes the game and plays it to completion, given a board and player policies, it also provides rewards to players

 ##.risk files